Turn your Dream Admit into Reality

 Overview of the Vanderbilt University Master in Finance Program

-The Vanderbilt University MS Finance program, offered by the Owen Graduate School of Management, is a STEM-designated, 10-month full-time program designed to equip students with advanced financial modeling, valuation, and analytical skills.
-The program’s intensive curriculum and strong industry connections prepare graduates for careers in investment banking, corporate finance, asset management, and fintech.
+The Vanderbilt University MS Finance program, offered by the Owen Graduate School of Management, is a STEM-designated, 10-month, full-time course designed to give students strong skills in financial modeling, valuation, and analysis.

 Why Choose Vanderbilt University for an MS in Finance?